 McCoy Tyner met Coltrane in 1955.
-Tyner played with Trane for the first time at the Red Rooster.
+Tyner played with Trane for the first time at the Red Rooster in the mid-1950s.
 From a 1997 news article:

 It was at the Red Rooster, a now defunct jazz club on 52nd and Market streets in West Philadelphia, where Massey, a long-time Coltrane friend, introduced Tyner to the saxophonist.
 Later that afternoon, the club owner asked Coltrane if he would play the next week at the club.
 Coltrane didn’t have a rhythm section — in fact, he didn’t have a working band — so, with Massey’s blessing, he borrowed Massey’s band, which included Tyner and Garrison.

 In an essay in “Lost Shrines of Jazz,” noted author and scholar James G. Spady wrote: